dmhenaopa/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ## :pencil2: Python - import and modules
-This folder contains some Python scripts with programs and on what is a module, how can this module be imported, how can be imported the variables of this module and specific functions.
+This folder contains Python scripts with examples of the use of modules: what is a module, how can this module be imported, how can be imported the variables of this module and specific functions.
 Also, the use of div() function and sys standard module.

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The Python linter was PEP8, and the version of Python was Python 3.4.3.